wronah/to-do-list/README.md

-# learning-react
+# to-do-list

-Repository for my learning react journey as a preparation before participating in a hackathon (Kościuszkon II) which takes place on July 8th 2024.
+Repository for my learning react journey as a preparation before participating in a hackathon (Kościuszkon II) which takes place on July 8th 2024 and just for the fun of learning.
-- [ ]  Todo list project
+- [ ]  To-do list project

 ## Technologies:
  - React (with JavaScript)